 In 2017, we completed the roll-out of Spectrum pricing and packaging ("SPP") to Time Warner Cable Inc. ("TWC") and Bright House Networks, LLC ("Bright House") markets simplifying our offers and improving our packaging of products, allowing us to deliver more value to new and existing customers.
-As of March 31, 2018, approximately 65% of our residential customers are in an SPP package.
+As of June 30, 2018, approximately 70% of our residential customers are in an SPP package.
 In 2017, we also began converting the remaining TWC and Bright House analog markets to an all-digital platform enabling us to deliver more HD channels and higher Internet speeds.
-The bulk of this all-digital initiative will take place in 2018.
+As of June 30, 2018, 91% of our footprint was all-digital.
 Our corporate organization, as well as our marketing, sales and product development departments, are centralized.
 Field operations are managed through eleven regional areas, each designed to represent a combination of designated marketing areas.
 In 2017, we began migrating TWC and Bright House customer care centers to our model of using virtualized, U.S.-based in-house call centers.
 We are focused on deploying superior products and service with minimal service disruptions as we integrate our information technology and network operations.
 We intend to continue to insource the TWC and Bright House workforces in our call centers and in our field operations, which we expect to lead to lower customer churn and longer customer lifetimes.
+Our integration activities will continue in 2018 with the expectation that by 2019 we will have substantially integrated the practices and systems of Charter, TWC and Bright House.